mjebdev/harbour-quaycentral/README.md

 <h3>Contact</h3>

-If you would like to send feedback regarding the app, email mjbdev@eml.cc
+If you would like to send feedback regarding the app, please email: mjbdev@eml.cc

-Found the app useful as a user or developer? 👍 <a href="https://ko-fi.com/michaeljb">Buy me a coffee</a>.<br>
+If you've found the app useful as a user or developer 👍 you can <a href="https://ko-fi.com/michaeljb">buy me a coffee</a>!<br>

 Thanks,<br>
 Michael B.